Johnstown native’s company in national controversy over COVID-19 data

 The person who answered the phone for Zamagias at Zamagias Properties in Pittsburgh said he was out of town and referred the reporter to TeleTracking’s marketing office.
 Messages left Wednesday afternoon were not answered by evening.

-In a profile on Huntinton National Bank’s website, Zamagia described his roots as a young real estate agent in Johnstown.
+In a profile on Huntington National Bank’s website, Zamagia described his roots as a young real estate agent in Johnstown.

 “I had gotten my real estate license and had begun selling houses in the area,” Zamagias says.